 Solo Tour Guide Services

 Discover Manaus in the company of a Solo Tour Guide, your local friendly tour guide.
-Not only will you see the main tourist attractions but he will also show you some hidden treasures.
-He will look after your safety and welfare at all times.
+Not only will you see the main tourist attractions but you can ge to see some hidden treasures.
+A Solo Tour Guide will look after your safety and welfare at all times.
 Make the most of your vacation.

 Anielson is a foreign trade professional.
 He has a degree in foreign trade and a masters in international business.
 Moreover he has worked for many famous brands within Brazil such as Gillette, Procter and Gamble and Honda Trade Brazil.
 In addition Anielson does guiding in his spare time as he loves to meet new people and show what Manaus has to offer.
 Always with an infectious smile, he would be super happy to be your guide.

-Total cost for the guide services of Anielson for one day (8 hours) = a non refundable deposit of USD 45 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 50 in cash to Anielson after his services.
-Total 95 USD dollars.
+Total cost for the guide services of Anielson for 6 hours = a non refundable deposit of USD 35 by Paypal or major credit card (Visa, Mastercard, American Express) PLUS USD 70 in cash to Anielson after his services.
+Total 105 USD dollars.

 This does not include transport, entrance fees or any food & beverage costs.